apigee/registry/README.md

 ### Running the Registry API server

-Running `source auth/LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and the included clients to call your local instance.
+Running `source auth/LOCAL.sh` will configure your environment to run the Registry API server locally and for the included clients to call your local instance.
 Start the server by running `registry-server`.
 (Recall that by default, this uses the Cloud Datastore API, a remote service).